greximus/onerahi-football-club/site/content/register/_index.md

 email: "onerahifootballclub@outlook.co.nz"
 ---

+If you are registering multiple players from the same family then choose "Additional Player" after the first player purchase is in the cart.

-**1**.
-Login to your player profile or sign up
+1. Sign in to your player profile or register
+2. Enter Onerahi in the "club/federation" you are registering with
+3. Select the relevant item from the available based on the grade these are:

-**2**.
-Please choose the Pay Later option
+4. Please choose the Pay Later option

-**3**.
-You can then pay by internet banking to bank account ASB 12-3092-0107633-00.
+5. Pay by internet banking to bank account **ASB 12-3092-0107633-00**.
 Using the player name as reference

+**Note**: If you are a Northland FC player but are registering through Onerahi that you should select the NFC type.